mburr-salesforce/lwr-recipes/doc/config.md

 #### Bundling

 If a recipe is running in [`prod` mode](https://github.com/salesforce/lwr-recipes/blob/master/doc/get_started.md#run-a-lwr-recipe), LWR bundles modules before sending them to the client.
 Depending on your project setup, the same module dependency may get pulled into more than one bundle.
 This does not cause a problem for most modules, but some must be treated as singletons.
-Examples of such modules are `lwc` and `lwr/navigation`.
+Examples of such modules are `lwc`, `lwr/navigation`, and `@lwc/synthetic-shadow`.

 The solution is to put these modules in their own, shareable bundles: